-When I was a child, the future was a hopeful one, we would travel with hovering vessels between towering skyscrapers.
+When I was a child, the future was full of hope, we were dreaming about travelling with hovering vessels between skyscrapers.
 And we believed that man would soon be exploring the stars.
 Nuclear power was risky, but it gave us a fantastic opportunity for infinite energy.
 And yes, mankind had many problems, but they would be solved by research and progress.
 Nothing was impossible.
 The future was bright.

 Today, the picture is a bit bleak; people suffer from climate anxiety, we are thinking about becoming vegan and skipping air travel.
 We have an ambivalent approach to technology, we want to devote ourselves to yoga and self-realization, but we flee to social media and binge watch TV shows.
 It’s an introverted culture, and the future is mostly dark.

 We white Europeans also carry a diffuse sense of guilt.
 We started both world wars that led to the deaths of millions of people, the holocaust, the nuclear bombs over Japan; a meaningless slaughter that stains our grand western civilization.

 We invent fantastic things and simplify life for the rest of the world, but we feel the guilt of war, imperialism, nationalism, colonialism, capitalism, socialism, racism, climate change and oppression of women and homosexuals.
 Most of it is our fault, that’s what we imagine.
 It will be quite difficult to continue building our culture on this foundations.